GaganDureja/linux_practice/README.md

 1. For loop in a file
 2. For loop with if else condition
 3. List file details with name and size only
+4. Search in csv file or any file